mymonero/mymonero-android-js/README.md

 Should you run into any issues with the transpiled application, you are able to debug the application by making use of Android WebView debugging and the Chrome browser.
 In order to do so, follow the instructions below:

-1. Add the following code snippet to the app/java/com.mymonero.android/MainActivity.java file
+1. Add the following code snippet to the app/java/com.mymonero.android/MainActivity.java file inside the `onCreate()` function

 ```
 if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.KITKAT) {